5 Smoother project-based collaboration

 Use this option only if you have your project under Git version control, since it will directly modify and overwrite the contents of the entire file.

-There are two ways of doing this:
+There are two ways of doing it:

 For right now, we will do the project option settings so that as long as we are using RStudio and in the R Project, it will automatically reformat the Markdown files as you write in them.
 Follow the instructions in item 1 above to set the options.